 When entering a new tenancy agreement, the following conditions should be met: (i) rent and other additional fees should be paid on time; (ii) studying should be the student's main activity; (iii) the student should have approved progression of study (in accordance with the requirements of Lånekassen).

 The landlord can terminate the tenancy agreement with immediate effect if housing is allocated on the basis of incorrect information.

 3. General regulations.

-Accommodation is shared out according to application deadline and seniority.
+Accommodation is allotted according to application deadline and seniority.

-Seniority is determined by the total number of credits passed at NMBU.
+Seniority is determined by the total number of credits achieved at NMBU.

-Students on a leave of absence cannot presume they have rights to student accommodation during the leave period.
+Students on a leave of absence do not automatically have the right to student accommodation during the leave period.

 Students who take portions of their education outside Ås for more than 6 months have no guaranteed right to student accommodation.